contember/docs/docs/guides/superface.md

 import DocsCard from '../../src/components/global/DocsCard';
 import DocsCards from '../../src/components/global/DocsCards';

 In this example, we'll set up notifications for new articles to be sent to Slack.
-Assuming you've already prepared an Action as per our [Actions tutorial](/intro/actions), the next step is to construct a Cloudflare Worker.
-This worker will receive the payload from the Action and then send a notification to Slack.
+Assuming you've already prepared an Action as per our [Actions tutorial](/intro/actions), the next step is to construct a simple Node.js app to receive the payload from the Action and then send a notification to Slack.

 We'll be following the [guide provided by Superface AI](https://superface.ai/docs/api-examples/slack) step by step.
 One of the key advantages of Superface AI is that it generates the code we need, meaning there's no need to delve into the Slack API documentation.